Glossary

 Long Press

 Pressing and holding the screen on phones or tablets.
-Used to show context menus or enter edit mode.
+Used for text selection.

 Modal